Scopus: Overview

 Scopus also offers author profiles which cover affiliations, number of publications and their bibliographic data, references, and details on the number of citations each published document has received.
 It has alerting features that allow registered users to track changes to a profile and a facility to calculate authors' h-index.
 In 2016, a gratis website, Scopus CiteScore, was introduced.
 It provides citation data for all 25,000+ active titles such as journals, conference proceedings and books in Scopus and provides an alternative to the impact factor, a journal-level indicator which may correlate negatively with reliability.

 Scopus IDs for individual authors can be integrated with the non-proprietary digital identifier ORCID.

 In 2018, Scopus started embedding partial information about the open access status of works, using Unpaywall data.
+However, Scopus' RIS export files do not contain the information about Open Access status.

+Several studies looked into the comparison of the number of publications indexed in the academic research databases.
+In a 2024 publication from the University of Jordan the publications from their university referenced in several databases were compared.
+The authors found, that the degree of coverage decreases in the order: Scopus, Web of Science, The Lens.

+A 2024 study from Spain concluded that zero-cost The Lens, which combined the data from Crossref, PubMed, Core and OpenAlex, had the largest coverage, with more than 247 million bibliographic records.
+No-cost Open Alex had the second largest coverage of about 240 million publications in total.
+Free SciLit came in third with 149 million of publications agglomerated from Crossref, PubMed, preprint repositories and publishers.
+Web of Science Core Collection came in fourth with 85 million. records.
+Scopus was the fifth with 78 million records.
+While no database was comprehensive, the coverage overlap between any two databases was substantial.

+A 2025 study from a medical university in China limited to scleral contact lenses concluded that Scopus had 3.6% more references than Web of Science.

 Content selection and advisory board

-Since Elsevier is the owner of Scopus and is also one of the main international publishers of scientific journals, an independent and international Scopus Content Selection and Advisory Board (CSAB) was established in 2009 to prevent a potential conflict of interest in the choice of journals to be included in the database and to maintain an open and transparent content coverage policy, regardless of publisher.
+Since Elsevier is the owner of Scopus and is also one of the main international publishers of scientific journals, an independent and international Scopus Content Selection and advisory board (CSAB) was established in 2009 to prevent a potential conflict of interest in the choice of journals to be included in the database and to maintain an open and transparent content coverage policy, regardless of publisher.
 The board consists of scientists and subject librarians.
 Nevertheless, critique over a perceived conflict of interest has continued.